AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

 * The users within your tenant that have read access within the community.

-The community is private; users outside of your community can access it without an invitation.
+## Prerequisites for community creation

+You must be a Tenant Administrator to create a community.

+## To create a community

 To create a community, follow these steps:

-**Note:** You must be a Tenant Administrator to perform this procedure.

 1. In the left pane, select **Data Management** > **Communities**.